-If you have a chance to actually comprehend the s**t J.I.D. is saying, you would think it is ill as f**k!
-He doesn’t mind getting gritty, disrespectful or ghetto lyrically, taking on whichever topic he needs to whenever.
-However, he also has this introspective side to him that is proud of where he’s from, and takes on the challenge of opening the rest of the world’s eyes to a side of America that is put in a box.
-It’s almost like dude takes it personal that Atlanta isn’t getting the respect it deserves as a rap heavy-weight, and his vitriol comes out in aggressive bar-forms.
+I love that JID doesn’t mind getting gritty or disrespectful lyrically on DiCaprio 2.
+However, he also has this introspective side to him that is proud of where he’s from.
+It’s almost like JID takes it personal that Atlanta isn’t getting the respect it deserves as a major rap city, and his vitriol comes out in aggressive forms.

-The features on this album were phenomenal!
-Cole slayed on “Off Deez,” Ferg did exactly what we needed him to do on “Westbrook,” and Joey Bada$$ and Method Man brought some well needed boom-bap rap to “Hot Box.”
-Additionally, I thought 6LACK, Ella Mai and BJ The Chicago Kid all gave the album a different tone, finding a way to incorporate some R&B into a pretty tumultuous sounding album.
-Matter of fact, I’ll take things a step further: I loved the random talking that you heard on a good chunk of the songs by people unknown; they instilled laughter, wisdom and weirdness into the grand scheme of the project.
+The features on this album are phenomenal!
+J. Cole killed s**t on “Off Deez,” A$AP Ferg did exactly what we needed him to do on “Westbrook,” and both Joey Bada$$ and Method Man brought some well-needed boom-bap rap to “Hot Box.”
+Additionally, I think 6LACK, Ella Mai, and BJ The Chicago Kid all give the album a different tone.

 JID’s DiCaprio 2 features a version of the rapper that is hungry, excited, introspective, controversial, unadulterated, and competitive.
 As a major rap fan, I love what he was able to give us with this album.